White Label GDPR Compliant Audit Platform: Why Clients Won't Share Sensitive Documents Until Your Legal Links Are Visible

 Here's the most expensive version of this problem.
 It's not the European prospect who stalls at the beginning.
 It's the enterprise client who stalls at the end.

-The consultant sets the terms.
+Your firm sets the terms.
 The platform carries them.
 Legal signs off on your document, not a vendor's template.

 Jashan's law firm clients aren't unusual.
 They're the norm at the enterprise level.
 Multi-million pound clients focused on security, governance, and explainability don't make exceptions for platforms that can't produce documentation.